 How to Fix Dark Undereye Circles

-Sadly, the most common cause of dark undereye circles is heredity.
+Sadly, the most common cause of dark circles under eyes is heredity.
 Dark circles from bone structure and thin skin are unfortunately just something many of us are born with.
 No amount of sleep and vitamins will make them disappear.
 There are however, some lifestyle and dietary changes that you can make to improve the appearance of dark circles as well as some effective dark circle remedies:

 - Supplements: vitamin K and iron found leafy greens, Niacinamide (a form of vitamin B) increases blood flow and has anti-inflammatory as well as antioxidant benefits